Town Moor, Newcastle upon Tyne: Sports and horse racing

-Since the 18th century the Town Moor has hosted a significant number of sports and recreational events including rabbit coursing, horse racing and running.
+In the 18th and 19th centuries the Town Moor has hosted a significant number of sports and recreational events including rabbit coursing, horse racing and running.
 In 1892 the Town Moor hosted a baseball event where Wallsend became the national champions.

 The Town Moor first hosted horse racing events in 1721 and competed with races held at Killingworth Moor.
 The Town Moor's course was approximately two miles long, a triangular shape and located at the northern area of the moor, just south of Gosforth.
 Part of the course ran through a cutting which can still be seen in the grass at the north of the moor.
 In 1800 a permanent stone grandstand was built at the north end of the racecourse; a fire damaged it for a short time in 1844.
 The road in front of this grandstand is still called Grandstand Road to this day.
 From 1833 the Northumberland Plate horse race was hosted at the Town Moor.
 The Town Moor attracted the larger events than Killingworth, but by the summer of 1881 the Town Moor hosted its last race and racing moved to Gosforth Park that same year.